 If you often lose focus and forget what you should be working on, Remember the Milk is a great way to get back on the path to productivity.

-This app for focus is, at its core, a productivity tracker, but it includes features that also allow you to “turn off” distracting websites.
+RescueTime at its core is a productivity tracker, but it includes features that also allow you to “turn off” distracting websites.
 Even with a free lite plan, you’ll receive productivity reports that show how much time you spend on productive tasks and how much time you’ve devoted to sites you label as distractions.

 When you’re able to see exactly how much time you are spending on certain sites, you’ll be more likely to challenge yourself to lower that time and focus on what really matters, which is what makes this app so valuable.